CoreumFoundation/crust/SMART_CONTRACTS.md

 `crust contracts init`

 Creating a WASM-ready contract is just a bit more involved procedure, as compared to Solidity contracts, when you can have a single file and be happy.
-WASM contracts require to have Cargo configuration for dependency and target management, simlar to NPM/YARN.
+WASM contracts require to have Cargo configuration for dependency and target management, similar to NPM/YARN.

 We are providing a template repo with bare minimum scaffolded code to help you be up and running with a new shiny contract.
-Crust provides an `conctracts init` subcommand that clones the template into any target dir.
+Crust provides an `contracts init` subcommand that clones the template into any target dir.
 Don't forget to specify a name!

 ```bash
 > crust contracts init -h